Second- and third-class facilities on the Titanic: Smoking room

 The smoking room, like its first-class counterpart, was a male-only domain.
 Located directly above the Library, it was decorated in the Louis XVI style, paneled in oak and laid with linoleum tiles.
-Oak club chairs upholstered in green Morocco leather surrounded square tables for card playing..
+Oak club chairs upholstered in green Morocco leather surrounded square tables for card playing.
 There was an adjoining bar for stewards to supply drinks and cigars and an adjoining lavatory.

 Barber Shop

 Like first-class passengers, second-class men had a barber shop located on E Deck, accessible via the second-class staircase, where they could shave and get a haircut.
-The barber shop was run by Herbert Klein (who died during the sinking), and in the same way as its first-class counterpart, this room also served as a souvenir shop, where all kinds of gift items were provided for passengers, as well as offering postcards with the photograph of the ship.
+The barber shop was run by Herbert Klein (who died during the sinking), and in the same way as its first-class counterpart, this room also served as a souvenir shop, where all kinds of gift items were provided for passengers, as well as postcards with a photograph of the ship.

 Dining saloon

 The Second-Class dining saloon was located aft on D Deck and shared the same galley as the First-Class dining saloon further forward.
 Although only about half the size of its first-class counterpart, it was nonetheless a large room at 70 ft long that could accommodate 394 in one sitting.
 Supplied with natural light by portholes, the room was paneled in oak and lined with linoleum flooring.
 There were parallel rows of long, rectangular dining tables in contrast to the cozy seating groups in first class, and the mahogany swivel chairs upholstered in red leather were bolted to the floor (this was a standard feature even in First-Class aboard other ships).
 An upright Steinway & Sons piano, used for church service on Sundays, stood in an alcove against the forward wall.
 At its forward end, the dining saloon surrounded the Second-Class forward stairwell on three sides; it could be entered from doors on either side flanking the stairwell.
 At the aft end, a pair of double doors led into the dining saloon from the after Second-Class stairwell.
+The food served was nearly as good as that in first class with a wide variety.
+Breakfast options included ox, eggs, sausage, ham, potatoes, and oats while dinner entree options included curry chicken, lamb, and turkey.